abbykerry/abbykerry/README.md

-- 👋 Hi, I’m @abbykerry
+- 👋 Hi, I’m Abby
-- 👀 I'm currentyly a software engineering student at ALX Africa program.
+- 👀 I'm currently a software engineering student at ALX Africa program.
 - 🌱 I love writing code.
 Nothing is more fulfilling than solving problems and doing hard things.
 -I'm always up for a new challenge.
 - 💞️ I’m currently looking for an intern or job opportunity.